cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

    hosts are upgraded correctly and start reporting in.
 3. Verify that the list of hosts you captured before the upgrade, e.g. in `/root/3.7/hosts` correspond to what you see is now reporting in.
+4. Undefine the trigger upgrade class so that agents stop trying to self upgrade.

 ## Optional steps